 YouHodler loan approval takes only a few seconds.
 When it is finished, the requested loan amount is added to the borrower's wallet.

-Why Borrow With YouHodler?
+Why Should You Borrow From YouHodler?

-Furthermore, in addition to repaying the loan, users are given three additional exit options: Borrowers may choose to close their position without repaying the loan, manage loan duration, or exit with 85% of their asset value on 90% LTV loans.
+Furthermore, in addition to repaying the loan, users are given three additional exit options: they may choose to close their position without repaying the loan, manage loan duration, or exit with 85% of their asset value on 90% LTV loans.
 They also offer other crypto services that users might find useful.

 Long-term loans typically have high-interest rates, owing to YouHodler's higher LTV.
 Also, customers from the United States cannot use the platform's services.